 • There is absolutely zero donation cost and no capitation fee is required.
 Whereas in India, a reputable private institute might charge upwards of 50 lacs in tuition fees, plus donations and capitation costs.

-• The cost-of-living expense, and transportation charges are reasonable and students can bear the expenses in foreign countries like China, Russia, Ukraine, Kazakhstan, Canada and some European countries.
+• The cost-of-living expense and transportation charges are reasonable and students can bear the expenses in foreign countries like China, Russia, Ukraine, Kazakhstan, Canada, and some European countries.

 • Most reputable colleges overseas provide MCI-approved degrees that allow students to practice medicine in India as well.
-Choosing a university that is recognized by the WHO opens the door for applicants to study in a nation of their choice and afterwards work in another country.
+Choosing a university that is recognized by the WHO opens the door for applicants to study in a nation of their choice and afterward work in another country.

-Although studying abroad has its drawbacks, the benefits generally exceed the drawbacks and offer students with a once-in-a-lifetime experience.
+Although studying abroad has its drawbacks, the benefits generally exceed the drawbacks and offer students a once-in-a-lifetime experience.